Trithemian Web™

 Spoleto USA

 I stopped making these sculptures several years later.
-The resin’s methyl ethyl keytone was affecting my health.
+The resin’s methyl ethyl ketone was affecting my health.
 I had to change my approach.
 I went back to pencil and paper and later the computer.
 I began experimenting with larger and larger designs, color variations, the incorporation of images and different substrates.
 I ultimately coined a new art movement – Linear Transmutation.

 My work evolved into applied art.
 “The difference between applied art and fine art is one of ultimate purpose.
 Fine art is produced simply for aesthetic purposes, where the end result is found visually appealing to the viewer.
 Applied art is also aesthetic, but with an interactive design or a problem-solving goal that is part of a greater purpose.”
 My work incorporates an interactive design as well as a problem solving goal.
 That goal would be to solve the cryptogram and unveil the other hidden elements, if there are any in a particular piece.
 That information is contained in the cryptogram’s documentation.